-During the Reporting Year and up to the date of this report, the Company had complied with all the applicable Code Provisions of the CG Code, except for Code Provision A.2.1 (which has been renumbered as Code Provision C.2.1 since 1 January 2022) of the CG Code as explained below:
+During the Reporting Year and up to the date of this report, the Company had complied with all the applicable Code Provisions of the CG Code, except for Code Provision C.2.1 of the CG Code as explained below:

-Mr. Yu Zhuyun was appointed as the chief executive officer (the "CEO") with effect from 30 April 2020, and is currently serving as both the chairman of the Board (the "Chairman") and the CEO.
-Such practice deviates from Code Provision A.2.1 (which has been renumbered as Code Provision C.2.1 since 1 January 2022) of the CG Code.
+Mr. Yu Zhuyun was appointed as the chief executive officer of the Company (the "CEO") with effect from 30 April 2020, and is currently serving as both the chairman of the Board (the "Chairman") and the CEO.
+Such practice deviates from Code Provision C.2.1 of the CG Code.
 The Board believes that vesting the roles of both the Chairman and the CEO in the same person can facilitate the execution of the Group's business strategies and enhance its operational efficiency.
 The Board is currently comprised of two executive Directors, two non-executive Directors and three independent non-executive Directors, which is appropriately structured to ensure that there is a balance of power to provide sufficient checks to protect the interests of the Company and the Shareholders.
-Therefore, the Board considers that the deviation from Code Provision A.2.1 (which has been renumbered as Code Provision C.2.1 since 1 January 2022) of the CG Code is appropriate in such circumstance.
+Therefore, the Board considers that the deviation from Code Provision C.2.1 of the CG Code is appropriate in such circumstance.